iddm/urlshortener-rs/README.md

 A very simple urlshortener for Rust.

-This library aims to implement only as much URL shortener services as possible and to provide an interface as minimal and simple as possible.
+This library aims to implement as much URL shortener services as possible and to provide an interface as minimal and simple as possible.

 ## Implementations